JHay0112/stm32-bare-metal/README.md

 ## Build & Debug
-The current version of the software is built using meson and may be compiled to `main.elf` in the build directory of your choosing with the following commands.
+The current version of the software is built using meson and may be compiled to `debug.elf` in the build directory of your choosing with the following commands.
 ```bash
 meson setup <build-dir> --cross-file conf/<cross-file>
 cd <build-dir>